EzryStIago/training/docs/guides/Cluster_User_Guide.md

 ## OnDemand - GUI for the cluster

 For users not familiar with Linux, there is an option to connect to the cluster via a web browser (either from campus or through VPN) until you get more confortable with Linux.
-Both connecting and moving files can be achieved through this interface](https://ondemand.hpc.rutgers.edu).
+Both connecting and moving files can be achieved through [this interface](https://ondemand.hpc.rutgers.edu).
 However, you are strongly encouraged to get comfortable with Linux, as your productivity will soar and a GUI is never as flexible as a command line interface.

+Functionalities of OnDemand:

+ - file upload
+ - file editor
+ - linux shell
+ - launch Jupyter notebook
+ - launch RStudio
+ - compose slurm job from a template
+ - submit slurm job
+ - view job queue

 # Listing available resources